top of page

 Financial statements must be prepared:

-· In accordance with the Companies Act 2006 (using UK GAAP) or International Financial Reporting Standards (IFRS);
+• In accordance with the Companies Act 2006 (using UK GAAP) or International Financial Reporting Standards (IFRS).

-Small companies submit a balance sheet and income statement.
-Micro-entities submit a condensed balance sheet.
-A company qualifies as small if it meets two or more of the following criteria in the relevant year (per The
+Small companies submit a balance sheet and income statement, while micro-entities provide a condensed balance sheet.
+A company qualifies as small if it satisfies two or more of specific criteria as defined in The Companies Act 2006 (Amendment of Part 7) Regulations 2023:

-· Turnover ≤ £12.6 million;
+• Turnover ≤ £12.6 million.

-· Balance sheet total ≤ £6.3 million;
+• Balance sheet total ≤ £6.3 million.

-· Average number of employees ≤ 50.
+• Average number of employees ≤ 50.

-· Turnover ≤ £700,000;
+• Turnover ≤ £700,000.

-· Balance sheet total ≤ £350,000;
+• Balance sheet total ≤ £350,000.

-· Average number of employees ≤ 10.
+• Average number of employees ≤ 10.

-· Up to 1 month late: £150;
+• Up to 1 month late: £150.

-· 1–3 months: £375;
+• 1–3 months: £375.

-· 3–6 months: £750;
+• 3–6 months: £750.

-· Over 6 months: £1,500.
+• Over 6 months: £1,500.

 Failure to file may lead to the company being struck off the register and dissolved, with assets becoming state property.

-Taxes and Company Tax Returns
+Tax Obligations and Company Tax Returns

 Corporation Tax

-· It is incorporated in the UK; or
+• It is incorporated in the UK, or

 Value Added Tax (VAT)